ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/1-x86-install-dependencies.md

 ## Dependencies to install

-In order to cross-compile your inference engine, you'll need the following installed/downloaded within your local development environment:
+In order to cross-compile your inference engine, you'll need the following installed/downloaded within your local Ubuntu development environment:

 * Package Installer for Python (pip)
 * JDK